mobile-dev-inc/maestro-docs/cli/test-suites-and-reports.md

 ### Sequential execution

-To run your Flows in in a given order you can add the following configuration to your `config.yaml` file:
+To run your Flows in a given order you can add the following configuration to your `config.yaml` file:

 ```yaml
 # config.yaml